-You're going to have a hard time opening that can without one of these!
+You're going to have a hard time opening that can without one of these gadgets!

-Some people swear by their electric can openers, but I like the Flying Colors Manual Can Opener for $12.00 with Prime shipping.
+Some people swear by their electric can openers, but I love the Flying Colors Manual Can Opener.
 It works, is low maintenance, and adds a fun splash of color to my kitchen.

-From draining pasta to washing vegetables, I use my colander almost every day.
+From draining pasta to washing veggies, I use my colander almost every day.
 I have a plastic one for draining pasta, washing canned beans, and rinsing off vegetables because it's easy to clean.

 I have a set of fine-mesh strainers for the heavy duty straining, like getting all of the sediment out of my homemade chicken broth.